danealexander/dotfiles/README.md

 * Auto Install solarized
 * Create install script for each topic
 * Create script for optional cask installs
+* .vim folder needs to be added
+* Set up zsh

 ## thanks